Can businesses still cold call under GDPR? YES THEY CAN!!

 Whilst legitimate interest is a flexible option for processing personal data, it is not a lazy, catch-all workaround.
 It is a solid legal basis under which reputable businesses can continue to market their products and services responsibly.
 There are some simple steps that need to be taken to weigh the balance between business interests and the rights of the individual, but using readily available resources, this need not be onerous.

-Article 6 - Lawful Processing
+Article 6 - Lawful processing

 GDPR regulations set out six lawful bases under which a business can use personal data legally as part of their business activities.
 At least one of these must apply whenever you process personal data.
 Four of the six clauses cover very specific scenarios and it is fairly clear how and when these apply.
 Clauses a) and f) are the two that are most relevant in the discussion around direct marketing, so let’s dig into the detail a little more.